SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-session.md

 JCSMPTransportException: Error communicating with the router, ConnectException: Connection Refused
 ```

-This can happen if a TLS server certificate was not configured in the Solace Messaging for PCF tile in which case the Solace Message Router will reject incoming TLS connections.
+this can happen if a TLS server certificate was not configured in the Solace Messaging for PCF tile in which case the Solace Message Router will reject incoming TLS connections.

 ### CertificateException